vbachurin/data-prep/README.md

 ### Build
 - All project are maven based.
-- A parent in pom build the web-app and its dependencies.
+- A parent pom builds the web-app and its dependencies.
 - Specific Maven settings are required.
 See instructions in [tooling](/tooling/).
 - See each module (e.g. [dataprep-dataset](/dataprep-dataset/)) for specific build instructions.